jamespfennell/xz/README.md

 ## The goxz command

-The cmd subdirectory contains an example command line tool `goxz` built on top of the xz package.
+The internal/goxz subdirectory contains an example command line tool `goxz` built on top of the xz package.
 It only exposes limited features of the lzma2 library; the standard `xz` command from XZ-Utils is much richer.